jensdietrich/yamf-remark/README.md

                      student for each question
     --oracle <ocl>   a file in tab-separated format with the correct answers for each question
-    --outout <out>   a file where the results will be written to
+    --output <out>   a file where the results will be written to
 ```

 ## Structure Of Input Files